nerdyrodent/AVeryComfyNerd/README.md

 When troubleshooting (working to fix issues) - such as with your local custom node installs, it's best to do _all_ of these steps until resolution.
 * Make sure you've installed the drivers for your graphics card
 * These workflows require ComfyUI to run, so you'll need to install that first.
 See https://youtu.be/2r3uM_b3zA8 for an install guide
+* These are just workflows - no custom nodes here, so no code to go wrong :) Scroll down to see the table of workflows and their descriptions.
 * Install **ComfyUI Manager** next - https://github.com/ltdrdata/ComfyUI-Manager
 * Need a model or checkpoint?
 See the resources section below!
 * By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
 * _Don't mix SDXL and SD1.5 models_ (unless stated, such as SDXL needing the SD 1.5 vision model) - chances are you'll get an error!
 * Don't try to use SDXL models in workflows not designed for SDXL - chances are they won't work!
-* These are just workflows - no custom nodes here, so no code to go wrong :) Scroll down to see the table of workflows and their descriptions.
+* Ensure your model files aren't corrupt - try a fresh download if a particular model gives errors
 * Some workflows are _large_.
 Zoom out to see more of the canvas.
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
 This is the most common issue, so update now!
 * Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"